slaeryan/slaeryan.github.io/posts/midnighttrain.md

 );
 ```

 And if you're wondering what a _Guid_ is, A GUID(Globally Unique Identifier) along with the variable name is just a way to identify the specific variable in question.
 Therefore, each variable must have a unique name and GUID.

+Now does it make sense why it's almost impossible to enumerate from Ring 3?
+Because enumeration would require the exact name and GUID of the variables.
+Hell to even verify the existence of a variable, you'd need its specific name and GUID.

-Okay this sounds too good to be true so what's the caveat?
+Okay, this sounds too good to be true so what's the caveat?
 Can you call these API's even from a non-elevated context?

 Good question, the answer is no!
-Calling these API functions require that you are a local admin and that you have a specific privilege available and enabled in the calling token namely - **SeSystemEnvironmentPrivilege/SE_SYSTEM_ENVIRONMENT_NAME**.
+Calling these API functions require that you are a **local admin** and that you have a specific privilege available and enabled in the calling token namely - **SeSystemEnvironmentPrivilege/SE_SYSTEM_ENVIRONMENT_NAME**.
 This means that our persistence framework won't install without an **Elevated Context**.(Blue Teams take note!)

 I wouldn't consider this a huge problem for attackers since persistence is typically meant to be a Post-Ex job and could be easily installed after privilege escalation on the host.